 Questions & Answers

-NEXT is a platform to ensure people who actively use drugs get all the supplies, resources, and education they can use to ensure optimal health, wellness, and balance.
-We provide web-based education, tutorials, and peer-to-peer support as well as provide system users with safer injection, safer smoking, and safer disposal supplies.
+The mission of NEXT Distro is to ensure people who actively use drugs receive the supplies, resources, education, and support to encourage optimal health, wellness, and balance.
 We believe everyone who uses drugs should have the resources and ability to keep themselves as safe and as healthy as possible.
 This includes physical and emotional health.

 Need more clarification?
-Learn more here and each out to firstname.lastname@example.org for more information.
+Reach out to firstname.lastname@example.org for more information.

 Where did this idea come from?